Research and Prototyping Study of an LLM-Based Chatbot for Electromagnetic Simulations: Introduction

 The remainder of this paper is organized as follows: Section~\ref{sec:workflow} introduces the model problem, the main software tools, and the basic workflow of the proposed chatbot prototype.
 Section~\ref{sec:Architectural_extensions_and_case_studies} discusses architectural extensions of the workflow and case studies that demonstrate domain-specific language (DSL) code inference and automatic textual summarization.
 In addition, we introduce a possible encoding scheme describing what qualifies as an acceptable result from the user’s point of view.
+Section~\ref{sec:evaluation} presents an evaluation study quantifying the performance of the chatbot-driven workflow.
+Different LLM models are benchmarked here on exemplary problems of varying difficulty.
 Finally, Section~\ref{sec:conclusions_and_outlook} summarizes the main findings and outlines future research directions.